-Most meals are provided by our chef and our support staff.
+Most meals are prepared in cooking classes with our chef and support staff, or are brought in from local restaurants.
 All participants are expected to stay in the area for the duration of the workshop under the direction of the TF team.
 Travel arrangements and lodging expenses are the responsibility of the participants.
 A workshop administrator is available to assist in the logistics of travel and lodging.

 Registration and Scheduling:

 For more information about “A Time for Families” workshops, scheduling and registration fees, please contact the Transitioning Families office at (707) 237-5330 or email to email@example.com.

 The workshop consists of a series of educational sessions, discussion groups, and experiential exercises – some of which utilize horses in an equine-assisted growth and learning model.
 Each day we will begin with a combination of these, with a break for lunch followed by another combination of these in the afternoon.
 Dinner arrangements vary according to our assessment of the needs of each family on that day.
 It may be prepared for, with, or by the family.
 Supplies are always provided unless otherwise stated.
 Evening activities are suggested and sometimes may include a staff member.
 The issues dealt with for each family will vary, however a general outline is as follows:

 Workshop Orientation: Educational/experiential session addressing our case specific approach and the non-blaming focus.